Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 100%

-Individual plans.
-No two children are the same, so no two programmes are either.
+Individual programmes.
+No two children are the same and no two plans are either.

 What parents